• Home

 Days later our visit to Grena Parque would provide us with more evidence of the storm damage along with answers to our question as to how and why the river disappeared.

 Grena Parque is treasured by locals and tourists alike for its greenery, numerous waterfalls and fantastic viewpoints of the lake, mountains and meadows.
-The park is large enough to spend hours roaming around and there are several areas throughout the grounds with benches and picnic tables for park goers to rest, eat and enjoy the surroundings.
+The park is large enough to spend hours roaming around and there are several areas throughout the grounds with numerous benches and tables for park goers to rest, have a picnic and enjoy the surroundings.

 One of the more interesting features of the park are the hand-hewn bridges and stairs…some of which are long, steep and grueling.
 At least three of the bridges were totally destroyed during the storm due to the massive amount of onrushing water carrying boulders and trees.
 Our first hint that the river had swollen to gargantuan proportions was crossing a footbridge that appeared to be brand new.
 We later learned from a park ranger that bridge was completely wiped out.
 It is a testimony to the park workers that this particular bridge, one of the longest in the park, was rebuilt so quickly.